ionutmatis16/slackoverflow/README.md

 Stack Overflow like application for Software Design laboratory.
 The application is separated in 3 versions:
  * v1 - back-end, using Java as the main programming language together with technologies like Spring Boot, JDBC, Hibernate and MySQL.
- * v2 - to be done
+ * v2 - front-end, using React library and Bootstrap for styling
  * v3 - to be done

 ## Functionalities